-Q: What did you see as the right mix of history and fiction as you wrote the book?
+Q: What did you see as the right mixture of fiction and actual history?

 Q: What are you working on now?